Zabra: Characteristics

 Similar in shape to a brigantine, the zabra was square-rigged with a lateen mizzen sail and had six banks of oars.
 While sails were necessary for crossing the Atlantic and traveling long distances, oars allowed for better maneuverability in the absence of wind, for ascending rivers, or for quickly escaping combat in shallow waters.
 They also allowed the main ship of an expedition to remain at a discrete distance offshore while the smaller ship reconnoitered an enemy port.
 Zabras often functioned as courier vessels and provided logistical support to the fleets as well.
 Several dozen zabras were used in postal and commercial traffic on the Bay of Biscay under the patronage of the Almirantazgo, the Spanish Admiralty.

 Zabras evolved under the influence of galleon design, becoming stouter, with the forecastle removed and leaving a beakhead forward; the sides began to be covered with sentry boxes, the redoubts forward and aftward were fortified, and the hull lines further refined.
 Their tonnage increased, reaching 600 tons, and their guns and crew were increased as well.

-With a typical gross tonnage of between 80 and 170 tons, zebras had elongated and flat hulls with fine lines, a marked sheer and a pronounced tumblehome that made the beam at deck-level much narrower than at the waterline.
+With a typical gross tonnage of between 80 and 170 tons, zabras had elongated and flat hulls with fine lines, a marked sheer and a pronounced tumblehome that made the beam at deck-level much narrower than at the waterline.
 The ratio of beam to length was 1: 3.75–4.0.

 Zabras had full square rigging with a sprit-sail on the bowsprit yard, foresails or foretopsails on the foremast, mainsails and topsails on the mainmast, and a lateen sail on the mizzen yard.
 They were very suitable for mail runs, reconnaissance and exploration missions; zabras typically mounted 10 guns and the crew usually did not exceed 60 men.